sk31337/open-component-model/docs/adr/0002_credentials.md

 Chosen option: Limited recursion (Option 2).

-### Justification:
+### Justification

-- Full repository recursion is not needed at this stage and is difficult to implement.
+* Full repository recursion is not needed at this stage and is difficult to implement.
-- Repository recursion complicates debugging and control.
+* Repository recursion complicates debugging and control.
-- Limiting recursion to credentials still allows most use cases while avoiding excessive complexity.
+* Limiting recursion to credentials still allows most use cases while avoiding excessive complexity.

 ### Resolution of Credentials

 1. Load Configuration & Consumer Data
-   - Reads system configuration (e.g., $HOME/.ocmconfig)
+   * Reads system configuration (e.g., $HOME/.ocmconfig)
-   - Load credential configuration (`credentials.config.ocm.software`).
+   * Load credential configuration (`credentials.config.ocm.software`).
 2. Extract Direct Credentials
-   - If direct credentials exist, store them.
+   * If direct credentials exist, store them.
-   - If not, mark for plugin-based resolution.
+   * If not, mark for plugin-based resolution.
 3. Process Plugin-Based Credentials
-   - Determine the correct plugin to use for a credential.
+   * Determine the correct plugin to use for a credential.
-   - Derive new identities if necessary.
+   * Derive new identities if necessary.
-   - Store nodes (identity vertex) and dependencies (edges) in a Directed Acyclic Graph (DAG) of credentials.
+   * Store nodes (identity vertex) and dependencies (edges) in a Directed Acyclic Graph (DAG) of credentials.
 4. Resolve Credential Requests
-   - Traverse the graph for direct credentials.
+   * Traverse the graph for direct credentials.
 (Top-Down Recursion, call [`CredentialPlugin`](#credentialplugin) where needed)
-   - If unavailable, attempt repository-based resolution.
+   * If unavailable, attempt repository-based resolution.
 (Call [`RepositoryPlugin`](#repositoryplugin) where needed)

 ### Credential Graph Example / Recursive Traversal